 - a) depart from the reference procedures defined in 8.6.2, 8.6.3 or 8.6.4 only to the extent demanded by those design characteristics which make compliance with the reference procedures impossible; and - b) be approved by CAAM. - 8.6.1.5 The reference procedures shall be calculated under the following reference atmospheric conditions: - a) constant atmospheric pressure of 1 013.25 hPa; - b) constant ambient air temperature of 25°C; - c) constant relative humidity of 70 per cent; and - d) zero wind. - 8.6.1.6 In 8.6.2 c), 8.6.3.1 c) and 8.6.4 c), the maximum normal operating rpm shall be taken as the highest rotor speed for each reference procedure corresponding to the airworthiness limit imposed by the manufacturer and approved by CAAM.
 Where a tolerance on the highest rotor speed is specified, the maximum normal operating rotor speed shall be taken as the highest rotor speed about which that tolerance is given.
 If the rotor speed is automatically linked with flight condition, the maximum normal operating rotor speed corresponding with the reference flight condition shall be used during the noise certification procedure.
-If rotor speed specified in the flight manual limitation section for the reference conditions shall be used during the noise certification procedure.
+If rotor speed can be changed by pilot action, the maximum normal operating rotor speed specified in the flight manual limitation section for the reference conditions shall be used during the noise certification procedure. - 8.6.2 Take-off reference procedure